 Our job is to facilitate the rewarding experience of participating in the Alabama History Day Program.
 We have begun by creating a general walk-through for students that you, as a teacher, may find helpful as well!
 Below, we have provided some resources that we hope will be of use in your classrooms.

 What are you waiting for?
 If you are new to the program and need assistance getting started, please contact us!
 All comments, questions, and suggestions are welcomed as we work to identify best practices for supporting educators and students participating in Alabama History Day.

 Wisconsin Department of Public Instruction & Colorado Department of Education collaborated with the Wisconsin Historical Society to identify connections and correlations between the Common Core State Standards and the National History Day Program.

 Several teachers from across the country contributed to National History Day to create the teacher resource packets below.
-Included are a variety of assignments, handouts, research skills activities, tracking tools, and rubrics.
-They are provided in the form of Word documents and can be edited to best fit your classroom needs!
+Included are a variety of assignments, handouts, research skills activities, tracking tools and rubrics.
+They are provided below in the form of a Word document, and can be edited to best fit your classroom needs.

 Download the file and edit the language to fit your classroom needs.
 (Remember to “Enable Editing”).
 Copy and paste a new sheet for each student.
 When grading, for each criterion enter the appropriate score in one of the yellow cells in columns B, D, or F. The rubric will do the rest!